stephengaito/microAspellWordListFinderPlugin/Readme.md

     "Tab": "Autocomplete|lua:aspell.acceptsug|IndentSelection|InsertTab"
 ```

+## Installation

+**By hand**

+You can install AspellWordListFinder by hand by creating a
+`0AspellWordListFinder` directory in your micro plugin directory
+(typically `~/.config/micro/plug`) and then copying the
+`aspellWordListFinder.lua` and `repo.json` files into the newly created
+directory.

 ## Notes:

-1. Since the Aspell plugin might run before the AspellWordListFinder, when
+1. Since the Aspell plugin *might* run before the AspellWordListFinder,
-   you open up a buffer for the first time you *might* see words in your
+   when you open up a buffer for the first time you *might* see words in
-   personal word list marked as "misspelled"... if this is the case,
+   your personal word list marked as "misspelled"... if this is the case,
    simply make a small change to the buffer and your personal word list
    will be used from then on.

+   Another solution is to install the AspellWordListFinder into the plugin
+   directory with a leading digit (such as `0`).
+This will ensure the word
+   list finder is loaded *before* aspell itself and so the personal word
+   list is found before aspell does an initial spelling check.